 If any part of the adjustment is allocable to net short-term capital gain (loss), net long-term capital gain (loss), or net section 1231 gain (loss), attach a schedule that identifies the amount of the adjustment allocable to each type of gain or loss.
-For a net long-term capital gain (loss) or net section 1231 gain (loss), also identify the amount of adjustment that is
+For a net long-term capital gain (loss), also identify the amount of the adjustment that is 28% rate gain (loss).
+For a net section 1231 gain (loss), also identify the amount of adjustment that is unrecaptured section 1250 gain.

-28% rate gain (loss) and unrecaptured section 1250 gain.
 No schedule is required if the adjustment is allocable solely to ordinary gain (loss).